medieval period timeline 6th to 13th and what was the medieval period history and philosophy.

 Medieval philosophers they are not called himself philosophers because they don't like pagan philosophy.

-who was the most influential philosopher of the early medieval period?
+Who was the most influential philosopher of the early medieval period?
 Plato was most influential philosopher and most of philosopher rejected Aristotle.

 Saint Augustine 354-428 CE is called Plato.
 Saint Aquinas 1225-74 CE is called Aristotle.